 The Corporation is a qualified tax-exempt realty holding corporation under Section 501(c)(25), and as such is required to remit the entire amount of income received from real property held by the Corporation, less expenses, to its shareholders.
-By resolution, the Board of Director's appointed Distribution Committee was authorized to determine and set criteria for the periodic distributions of income to the Corporation's shareholders and to authorize such periodic distributions of income in accordance with the criteria it established.
+By resolution, the Board of Directors authorizes Staff to determine and set criteria for the periodic distributions of income to the Corporation's shareholders and to authorize such periodic distributions of income in accordance with the criteria it established.

-The Distribution Committee is authorized to make a distribution if the amount of retained earnings of the Corporation immediately prior to the distribution equals or exceeds the amount of the proposed distribution.
+The Board authorized Staff to make a distribution if the amount of retained earnings of the Corporation immediately prior to the distribution equals or exceeds the amount of the proposed distribution.
 Distributions shall be net of an operating cash reserve equal to a minimum of five percent of the Corporation's annual budgeted operating expenses.

 Determination of the amount available is made based on the most recent internally prepared unaudited financial statements.
-For the fiscal year ended June 30, 2022, \$402,000 in distributions were made; for the fiscal year ended June 30, 2021, distributions were \$0.
+For the fiscal year ended June 30, 2023, \$466,000 in distributions were made; for the fiscal year ended June 30, 2022, distributions were \$402,000.